International Exchange for outgoing students

 Fill in your online application form with all of the required information.
 This should take around 30 minutes to complete.

 Your application will then be reviewed and either approved or rejected, based on whether there is an agreement in the area of study, and that the agreement has capacity for your level and duration of study.
-If you are from the School of Arts and Media, you will be invited to an interview to confirm your eligibility for going abroad.

 You will be informed of the outcome of your application via email.

 If your application is successful, we will nominate you to your chosen institution.
 Please note: this cannot be done by you.
+The deadlines for this are set by our partner universities: usually, students due to go abroad in September are nominated around May, and those going abroad in the second semester of their second year are nominated around October.